hbctraining/Peak_analysis_workshop/lessons/04_peak_annotation_and_visualization.md

 <img src="../img/dist_TSS_allsamples.png"  width="600">
 </p>

 By plotting all samples together, we can easily identify trends.
 Overall, there are **not dramatic differences** between the WT and cKO groups.
 This is not surprising since we are comparing enrichment from the same histone mark with slightly different conditions.
-We do see a **small shift in the promoter regions**, that is less enrichment is observed around the TSS in WT compared to cKO.
+We do see a **small shift in the promoter regions**; that is, less enrichment is observed around the TSS in WT compared to cKO.
 There may be subtle differences that will be more clearly visible when we drill down to individual regions.

 ## Visualizing enrichment around the TSS

 To plot the binding around the TSS region, we need to first prepare the TSS regions using `getPromoters()`.
 To identify TSS regions we set up the flanking regions of 2000bp upstream and 2000bp downstream.
 Take a look at `promoter` after running the code below.
 You should see that we have created a GRanges object that contains **the start and end location for all TSSs in the mouse genome**.

 ```{r}
 # Get promoters